-When harvesting for seed, either for market or to be home-saved, select an area of a paddock where there has been good nutrition and minimal disease, pest and weed infestation.
+When harvesting for seed, either for market or to be home saved, select an area of a paddock where there has been good nutrition and minimal disease, pest and weed infestation.
 This will help to ensure maximum germination and minimal weed and disease carryover.
 Ensure headers, bins, augers and other equipment are free of grain and weed contaminants.
-The middle of the crop is likely to be the best area for seed production as weed and insect problems are usually worst at the edges (see Section 12 Post-harvest management).
+The middle of the crop is likely to be the best area for seed production as weed and insect problems are usually worst at the edges.